-When it comes to transport under CIF, CFR, FOB and FAS terms, the Sea Waybill (SWB) is needed to meet the conditions of the letter of credit.
+When it comes to transport under CIF, CFR, FOB, and FAS terms, the Sea Waybill (SWB) is needed to meet the conditions of the letter of credit.
 If the seller sends the goods, for example, by plane, they will not receive a Bill of Lading (B/L) but an Air Waybill (AWB).
 Therefore, the bank will not pay the money because the beneficiary has not exactly met the obligations stated in the contract.

 How to avoid those problems?

 You should pay attention to the shipping method.
 If your goods are shipped via sea freight, the supplier must specify the shipping terms or negotiate the terms with you.
-It is a red flag when the supplier does not disclose the ocean transport conditions according to Incoterms.
+It is a red flag when the supplier does not disclose the ocean transport conditions, according to Incoterms.
 Low transport fees are also suspicious.
 Usually, in this case, the transport rates are incomplete, and you will have to cover additional costs.
-A good idea is to use a letter of credit that provides the security of the transaction.
+The good idea is to use a letter of credit that provides the security of the transaction.

 When importing from China, you should carefully choose the appropriate Incoterms rule.
 If you decide on CIF, you must be prepared to cover costs not included in the freight charges provided by the supplier.
-On the FOB basis, you have the full transparency of the total costs of transport, as well as complete control over the cargo.
+On the FOB basis, you have full transparency of the total costs of transport, as well as complete control over the cargo.
 On our site, you can read more about the difference between FOB and CIF.